Centres for Doctoral Training

 Academics within Engineering and Physical Sciences are leading the following CDT:

-• Measure, model and predict fluid flows that are critically important to the innovation of processes and products across all industries, and to monitoring and predicting environmental processes
+Future Fluid Dynamics: measure, model and predict fluid flows that are critically important to the innovation of processes and products across all industries, and to monitoring and predicting environmental processes.

 Partner Doctoral Training Centres